-In Part 5: How Do You Measure CRO?, we learned about the types of problems that A/B testing and conversion optimization can solve for brands and how CRO is a powerful method for enhancing and optimizing the channels within your marketing stack.
+In Part 5: How Do You Measure CRO?, we learned about the types of problems that A/B testing and conversion optimization can solve for brands and how optimizing for conversions is a powerful method for enhancing and optimizing the channels within your marketing stack.

 It’s clear by now that conversion rate optimization can be a key driver of revenue and growth for ecommerce brands.
 But how do you know when it’s time to invest?
 In the final episode of our six-part Optimizing for Conversions to Create Lifetime Value video series, Margo Andros, Founder at LTV Approach and Brandon Howell, Website Optimization Service Lead at ROI Revolution share how to know the right time to invest in conversion rate optimization.